Clinical Laboratory Technology Degree

 Offered at the Following Campus

-The Clinical Laboratory Technology associate degree program is a sequence of courses that prepares students for technician positions in clinical laboratories and related businesses and industries.
+The Clinical Laboratory Technology associate degree program is a sequence of courses that prepares students for technician positions in clinical (hospital) laboratories and related businesses and industries.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates receive a Clinical Laboratory Technology Associate of Applied Science degree and have the qualifications of a clinical laboratory technician.
+Program graduates receive a Clinical Laboratory Technology Associate of Applied Science degree and have the qualifications of a Medical Laboratory Technician.